 A minor 2km re-route away from the road at Tapanappa, and a spur trail from Tapanappa into the Yapari Ngawanthi/Cliffs ‘walk-in’ site.

-The Heysen Trail is now closed.
-Fire Danger season for Mt Lofty district commenced 15 November 2023.
+The Heysen Trail is now closed for the Fire Danger Season!
 Read more

 A minor 2km re-route away from the road at Tapanappa, and a spur trail from Tapanappa into the Yapari Ngawanthi/Cliffs ‘walk-in’ site.